 Easter Bunny Tail Chex Mix

-Easter Bunny Tail Chex Mix recipe is the cutest Easter treat and so quick and easy that kids can help make it!
+Easter Bunny Tail Chex Mix recipe loaded with peanut M&M’s and chex is the cutest holiday Easter treat and so quick and easy that kids can help make it!

 Nothing is more fun for a holiday than a festive version of “white trash” am I right?
-You have all shown so much love for my Valentine’s day version (Cupid Crunch) and even my St. Patrick’s Day version (Leprechaun Bait).
+You have all shown so much love for my Valentine’s day version (Cupid Crunch).
+My St. Patrick’s Day version (Leprechaun Bait) also really held it’s own in March.
 The love was so great and so real that I decided a few weeks ago to make an Easter version!
 Let’s call it Easter Bunny Tail Chex Mix.

 What does the “bunny tail” mean, you ask?
 I added mini marshmallows for kind of a fun little twist.
 The mini marshmallows are, you guessed it, representing the little bunny tails!
 How cute is that?
 Come on, anything with the word “bunny” in it is automatically adorable.
 You can make this for your kiddos to bring to school, serve it at a party, or keep it all to yourself!